Domenicho di Michelino’s famous likeness of Dante in the Duomo of Florence.

 by Alta Macadam

-2 thoughts on “An update on Dante
+2 responses to “An update on Dante”

-1. The part of the Uffizi where those frescoes of famous men have long been hidden away is the ex-church of San Pier Scheraggio.
+The part of the Uffizi where those frescoes of famous men have long been hidden away is the ex-church of San Pier Scheraggio.
 Are the plans to display them in there?

-• The frescoes used to be kept there but this part of the Uffizi is now linked to some Roman and medieval remains (visible beneath a glass pavement) which include the south aisle of the church.
+1. The frescoes used to be kept there but this part of the Uffizi is now linked to some Roman and medieval remains (visible beneath a glass pavement) which include the south aisle of the church.
 Newspaper reports have recorded the director’s plans to relocate the ‘famous men’ to another part of the Uffizi, hopefully to be opened soon.
 But there have also been suggestions about returning them to the room in the Villa Carducci a Legnaia for which they were painted (and where part of the cycle still remains): they were detached in the mid-19th century and stored in the Uffizi.
 See here for more on that story.